-In arranging the garden bed, plant the early crops in such a way that will allow for other crops to follow once these varieties have faded out.
+When arranging the garden bed, plant the early crops in such a way that allows other crops to follow once these varieties have faded out.
 For instance, rather than wait for these earlier crops to die out completely, go ahead and plant the later crops in between beforehand.
 This technique will help keep the garden alive with continual growth while adding to its appearance.

 Keep the taller plants, such as corn, towards the back of your beds or consider placing them in the center with other crops working downward in size.
 Instead of flat beds, you might consider raised ones that are edged with wood or stone.

 You don’t necessarily have to limit yourself to beds for a unique vegetable garden layout design.
 Browse through books, catalogs, or public gardens for new and interesting vegetable garden layouts.
 Family, friends, and neighbors are also a great source of vegetable garden layout ideas, and many of them are more than willing to share their successful secrets with others.